EVBplus.com

 3. Run the HCS12_FlashProgrammer.exe from the folder C:\Program Files\pgo\USBDM 4.8.0,

 Notice that the USBDM is detected above.
 The versions of the USBDM firmware and DLL are also shown.
 They should be the same.
+The picture shows version 4.8, but the latest version is V4.9.

 If the firmware version is 4.x, you can run PGO's bootloader.exe to upgrade it, but if the firmware version is 3.x, then you need to upgrade it in a special bootloader mode ( by shorting two pads in solder side) and run Freescale's bootloader GUI software, or you can use another BDM, such as USBDM or P & E multilink USB BDM, to upgrade it